lorecol/SmartGate/README.md

    - datasets: the path of all datasets
    - mainFolder: the path of the chosen dataset

- - **_EqualizeCamImage(mainFolder)_** equalizes the images provided by the three cameras and display them.
+ - **_fileinfo = EqualizeCamImage(mainFolder)_** equalizes the images provided by the three cameras and display them.
 It returns:
    - fileinfo: a structure with, among other things, the name of the images

- - **_EvalCloudPoints(mainFolder)_** reads the cloud points from the chosen dataset, performs system transformation and display the original and transformed cloud points.
+ - **_[points0rt, points1rt, points2rt] = EvalCloudPoints(mainFolder)_** reads the cloud points from the chosen dataset, performs system transformation in order to reference all w.r.t. camera 0 and displays the original and transformed cloud points.
+It returns:
+   - points0rt, points1rt, points2rt: the points provided by the three cameras that have been referenced w.r.t. camera 0

+ - **_PtCloudFilt = DataFiltering(points0rt, points1rt, points2rt)_** reads the transformed points and recalls a function named **_CutPoints()_** that filters the point cloud.
+It also plots the filered point cloud.
+It returns:
+   - PtCloudFilt: filtered point cloud

+ - **_[remainPtCloud, IndexPtCluster] = CutPoints(points0rt, points1rt, points2rt)_** filters the point cloud fitting the unwanted planes such as the ground to the point cloud.
+Furthermore, it completes the filtering collecting the points in clusters and removing the unwanted clusters.
+It returns:
+   - remainPtCloud: point cloud after plane fitting filtering
+   - IndexPtCluster: struct containing the clusters of points

  - **_draw3dReferenceSystems(transformationMatrixToRS, name, scale, width)_** is used in order to add in a 3D plot a cartesian reference system defined by the three axes x, y and z.

 ---